 It’s also true that some women have an easier time building an attractive figure.
 Some women naturally have wide hips, small waists, and broad shoulders simply due to their bone structure, making it easier for them to look curvy even if they aren’t very strong.
-And some women naturally store their body fat in their breasts and butts, giving them even more of an hourglass physique as they gain weight.
-This makes it easier for them to look like they’re in great shape, which is going to make them appear more attractive to guys.
+And some women naturally store their body fat in their breasts and butts, maintaining their hourglass figure even at high body-fat percentages.
+Some women have a much easier time looking like they’re in great shape.

 Mind you, much of what appears to be genetic could also be due to lifestyle.
 Most people know that women who exercise more and eat better diets tend to be leaner and more muscular.
 However, it goes deeper than that.
-Some research shows that exercise and diet can result in different proportions of visceral fat gain, causing less fat to be stored in a woman’s waist, more in her breasts and butt (study, study).
+Some research shows that exercise and diet can result in different proportions of visceral fat gain, causing less fat to be stored in your waist, and more fat to be stored in your breasts and butt (study, study).
 Stress can also play a role in how a woman builds muscle and store fat.
 So can birth control pills.
 However, even with all of these factors accounted for, there’s still a large genetic component to body shape.

 So although all female body types are equally attractive to guys, and even though all of them can get into great shape, just keep in mind that it’s more difficult for some women than others.